English Rhetoric and Composition (PhD)

 Admission Requirements

-Application Due: January 5 (fall admission only)
+Application Due: January 5 (Fall admission only)

 All applicants should submit:

-1. Online Graduate Application.
+1. Online Graduate Application (including application fee).

-2. A written statement of no more than 1,000 words detailing the applicant's professional goals in the field of rhetoric and composition.
+3. A written statement of no more than 1,000 words detailing the applicant's professional goals in the field of rhetoric and composition.

-7. Statement (1-2 pages) describing how you would approach teaching in general and teaching writing in particular.
+7. A teaching statement (1-2 pages) describing how you would approach teaching in general and teaching writing in particular.
 If you have experience as a teaching or tutor, describe your teaching philosophy and provide some specific examples of how you turn that philosophy into practice in the classroom or writing center.
 What are the most important concepts and skills you think student writers need to learn?
 If you do not have experience as a teacher or tutor, describe what, as a student, you have found effective in your best teachers.
 What approaches to teaching and what personal qualities did you value in their work?
 Describe how you would approach teaching based on what you have experienced.
 What are the most important concepts and skills you think student writers need to learn?

 Degree Requirements